Highzik/My-Portfolio/README.md

 I am yet to complete the range part of the skill section in this job.
 I have 2 sections of this job to be completed, i.e., the blog section and the skill section.
-I completed the pricing plan section (although, a little part of the styling is needed)
+I completed the pricing plan section (although, a little part of the styling is needed) I added the recommended pricing plan for every customer that wants to visit my webpage and to subscribe.